algoo/jfmengine/README.md

  `./manage.py listwidgets` to list all widgets found in content directories

- `./manage.py makewidgets` to make a file that groups all wisdgets for easier includes.
+ `./manage.py makewidgets` to make a file that groups all widgets for easier includes.
 It is called in `runserver` and `distill-local` commands.

 ## Others